Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: -conjecture via relative Artin complexes

-We recall the following notion from \cite{huang2023labeled}. \begin{definition} Let $A_S$ be an Artin group with presentation graph $\Gamma$ and Dynkin diagram $\Lambda$.
+\begin{definition}(\cite{huang2023labeled}) Let $A_S$ be an Artin group with Coxeter diagram $\Lambda$.
 Let $S'\subset S$.
 The \emph{$(S,S')$-relative Artin complex $\Delta_{S,S'}$} is defined to be the induced subcomplex of the Artin complex $\Delta_S$ of $A_S$ spanned by vertices of type $\hat s$ with $s\in S'$.
 In other words, vertices of $\Delta_{S,S'}$ correspond to left cosets of $\{A_{\hat s}\}_{s\in S'}$, and a collection of vertices span a simplex if the associated cosets have nonempty common intersection.